ariadne-cps/ariadne/doc/smt_solver_design.md

   certification;
 - running the interior-point optimizer on terminal singleton boxes: it cannot discover a different in-domain point and can introduce numerical failures;
-- high-precision terminal fallback without a clearly justified validated semantics;
+- multiple-precision terminal fallback or unbounded exact search geometry: the solver architecture is deliberately DP-only;
 - coverage tests based on unstable optimizer degeneracies;
 - unbounded/nonterminating DPLL constructions created solely to hit a rare branch;